 2. endTB-Q trial (fluoroquinolone-resistant MDR-TB)

-The endTB-Q clinical trial is expected to enroll 324 patients across six countries (India, Kazakhstan, Lesotho, PakistanPeru, and Vietnam) to find simpler, less toxic, shorter regimen for fluoroquinolone-resistant MDR-TB.
+The endTB-Q clinical trial enrolled 323 patients across six countries (India, Kazakhstan, Lesotho, PakistanPeru, and Vietnam) to find simpler, less toxic, shorter regimen for fluoroquinolone-resistant MDR-TB.

 Study design